These gluten-free, vegan sweet potato bran muffins are studded with raisins for a healthy, hearty and nutrient dense breakfast or snack.

 Using sweet potato in baked goods

 I’ve made whole wheat sweet potato banana muffins and sweet potato oat bars before.
-I even made a yeasted sweet potato raisin bread which was a super fun recipe.
+I even made a yeasted sweet potato raisin bread — which was a super fun recipe and southern sweet potato biscuits.

 These bran muffins are basically the muffin version of the sweet potato oat bars.
 I think sweet potato is an underrated baking ingredient skirting behind the overwhelming shadow of pumpkin.